 - Facilitating a business-friendly environment on the local government and community scene.

 The Frankenmuth Fire Department was formed in 1904 and has proudly served the Frankenmuth Community since its inception.
 The Department is owned jointly by the City of Frankenmuth and Frankenmuth Township.
 The Department covers 42 square miles which includes Frankenmuth City, Frankenmuth Township, and a portion of neighboring Tuscola Township.
 8,500 residents and over 2 million visitors a year are protected by the Department.
-The department is a volunteer department with 30 members.
+The department is a volunteer department with over 30 members.
 More information is available here.

 Historic Preservation District Commission